 Data will be maintained in accordance with the following retention timescales:

-- Customer data (including all correspondence) will be retained for six years following closure of the account (to allow for the defence of legal claims);
+• Customer data (including all correspondence, telephone call recordings and backups) will be retained for seven years following closure of the account (to allow for the defence of legal claims and/or complaints);

 Right to be informed